 Here at Traditional Medicinals, we make our Lemon Balm tea to support the digestive system and to relieve nervous tension.* Our tea has a pleasantly mild herbal taste, with subtle notes of citrus.
-Lemon balm is sometimes called the bringer of gladness, and we think it’s the perfect plant ally for mild bouts of melancholy during the winter season.
+Lemon balm is sometimes called the bringer of gladness, and we think it’s the perfect plant ally for when you’re feeling down.

 Lemon balm is quite easy to grow, and it can actually take over your garden if left unattended.
 It is great at attracting bees, making it a wonderful herbal addition to any veggie garden.
-You can buy seeds from Horizon Herbs, or you can simply get a cutting from a friend.
+You can buy seeds from Strictly Medicinal Teas, or you can simply get a cutting from a friend.
 You’ll love the lemony smell that exudes from the leaves when you rub them between your fingertips.

-Lemon Balm has been adored since ancient times for its plant power.
-We hope you’ll remember to enjoy this time tested remedy the next time you’re feeling like you need to relieve indigestion or drive away the winter blues.*
+We hope you’ll remember to enjoy this time tested remedy the next time you’re feeling like you need to relieve tension or drive away the occasional blues.*